Hawaii Safety Guide

-As a continuation of the above hazard and warning, we again encourage all visitors to be prepared for any hiking they do on hardened flows out to see active flows.
-When approaching an active flow your body will only let you get so close before the heat forces you to stand back, but use common sense and don't attempt to get any closer than you must to view the lava safely.
-Lava temperatures average around 2,000°F. Do not try to cross any active flow upslope as active flows are often concealed in lava tubes beneath the surface, and you do not want to find one by mistake.
+As a continuation of the above hazard and warning, we again encourage all visitors to be prepared for hiking they do on hardened flows to see active flows.
+When approaching an active flow, your body will only let you get so close before the heat forces you to stand back, but use common sense and don't attempt to get any closer than you must to view the lava safely.
+Lava temperatures average around 2,000°F. Do not try to cross any active flow upslope, as active flows are often concealed in lava tubes beneath the surface, and you do not want to find one by mistake.

 Volcanic Gasses & Vog: